-Social worker joins Brigham and Women's Faulkner Breast Center
+Social worker provides resources to patients in the Brigham and Women's Faulkner Breast Center

 Eileen Joyce, LICSW

 "We’re taking a look at the different supports and resources that we build into the Breast Center," she says.
 Always asking, 'What else can we do?' is just one reason she’s able to connect with patients going through difficult situations so easily.